dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 Span<int> CreateSpan(ref int parameter)
 {
     // The implementation of this method is irrelevant when considering the lifetime of the
     // returned Span<T>.
-The span safety rules only look at the method signature, not the
+The ref safe context rules only look at the method signature, not the
     // implementation.
 In C# 10 ref fields didn't exist hence there was no way for `parameter`
     // to escape by ref in this method
 }